Fate of many-body localization in an Abelian lattice gauge theory: Autocorrelation functions for single plaquette diagonal operators

 \end{widetext} with $|F\rangle = \sum_m \alpha_F^m |\Psi_m \rangle$ where $|\Psi_m\rangle$ represents the $m$-th eigenstate of $\mathcal{H}_{\mathrm{dis}}$ for a given disorder realization in the sector $C=\pm 1$.

 In this section, we will show results for such autocorrelations for disorder strengths $\alpha=6, 12, 30$ for a $10 \times 2$ ladder as well as for $\alpha=6, 30$ for a wider ladder of dimension $6 \times 4$ for a particular disorder realization (i.e., specification of the random numbers $R_\square$).
-While $\alpha=6$ can be treated as "weak" disorder in both cases, the dynamics at $\alpha=12$ for the thin ladder shows coherent oscillations for the local autocorrelation function $ C_{\square}(|F\rangle,t)$ in some elementary plaquettes at intermediate disorder strength (which is still small compared to $\alpha_c(L_y=2)$) in a small fraction of the randomly chosen Fock states.
-We will finally discuss the case of strong disorder ($\alpha=30$) for both thin and wide ladders where this fraction of Fock states that show coherent oscillations of the diagonal local operator in some plaquettes becomes much more significant.
+While $\alpha=6$ can be treated as "weak" disorder in both cases, the dynamics at $\alpha=12$ for the thin ladder shows coherent oscillations for the spatially averaged autocorrelation function $ C(|F\rangle,t)$, which can be traced to the oscillatory dynamics of $\langle \Opots (t) \rangle$ in some elementary plaquettes at intermediate disorder strength (which is still small compared to $\alpha_c(L_y=2)$) in a small fraction of the randomly chosen Fock states.
+We will finally discuss the case of strong disorder ($\alpha=30$) for both thin and wide ladders where this fraction of Fock states that show coherent oscillations of the diagonal local operator in some plaquettes, as well as in the spatially averaged autocorrelation function, becomes much more significant.
 Additionally, these oscillations point to the emergence of a plethora of time scales at strong disorder.
-We note that though $\alpha=30$ is a large disorder strength (since $\alpha$ is dimensionless), it is still smaller than both $\alpha_c(L_y=2)$ and $\alpha_c(L_y=4)$.
-These prominent dynamical features at $\alpha=12$ and $\alpha=30$ will be shown to be present in other disorder realizations as well in appendix~\ref{app}.
+We note that though $\alpha=30$ is a large disorder strength (since $\alpha$ is dimensionless), it is still smaller than both $\alpha_c(L_y=2)$ ($\approx 0.95 \alpha_c(L_y=2)$) and $\alpha_c(L_y=4)$.
+These prominent dynamical features at $\alpha=12$ and $\alpha=30$ are present in other disorder realizations as well and likely arise from the presence of weight in $p(\mathcal{D})$ for values of $\mathcal{D}$ {\emph{close}} to $1/4$ at these system sizes and couplings.
 In all the cases, we choose $50$ randomly selected charge-resolved Fock states from the ones whose average energy lies in the bin (with a width of $4\%$ of the total bandwidth) with the highest number of energy eigenstates for the given disorder realization.